Earthsplitter/Homework-for-FOPL/homework1/solution.md

 #####(c)

 Obviously, the call will never terminate.
-For infinite list, here will never achieve the base case, namely, `merge a []` or `merge b []`, so it will keep running until you click the close button.
+For infinite list, it will never achieve the base case, namely, `merge a []` or `merge b []`, so it will keep running until you click the close button.